britecharts/britecharts/src/doc/topics/api-guidelines.md

 ### Event dispatchers

-The custom events that are attached to the charts always are added using ‘on’.
+The custom events that are attached to the charts always are prefixed with ‘on’.

 As in: _.on('customHover')_